altomator/IIIF/README.md

 [![GallicaPix Annotations in Mirador](/images/annotations.jpg)](https://manuscrits-france-angleterre.org/view3if/?target=https://gallica.bnf.fr/iiif/ark:/12148/bpt6k9604118j/manifest.json&page=11&lang=en)

 In the previous scenario, the manifest and its annotations are not formally linked.
-Another use case implies to directly link the annotations to the manifest, using the otherContent feature.
+Other use cases may imply to directly link the annotations to the manifest, using the otherContent feature.
 A link to the annotations file is added into the first canvas of the manifest:

 ```
 ...